Phenomkay/Loan-Approval-Prediction-Project/README.md

 ## 🙌 Acknowledgments:

+- **FastAPI**: For building and deploying the web API efficiently.
 - **Scikit-learn**: For providing a simple and efficient tool for data mining and data analysis.
-- **Streamlit**: For simplifying the deployment of machine learning models with minimal effort.
 - **Pandas & Numpy**: For data manipulation and analysis tools.
+- **Google Cloud Platform (GCP)**: For hosting the application in a reliable and scalable cloud environment.

 ---